1alyciaoliveira/readme_generator/README sample/README.md

 * [Contact](#contact)

 ## Description
-This project helps you to create quickly a professional README for your new project.
+This project helps you to create quickly a professional README for your projects.

 ## Installation
-Clone the code and install nodejs.
+Clone the code and install nodejs

 ## Usage
 Once you have the code in your computer, use the terminal to move to your project directory.
 Type "node index.js" to run it.
-Then, answer the questions about your project, and it's done!
+Then, answer the questions about your project and it's done!
 You'll have a README file.

 ## Credits
 N/A